Updated October 2018

 My grandfather was a baker, it’s in my genes, I can’t help it, I just love cake.
 Here are the best stalls to hit up when those sugar cravings kick in…

 Definitely takes the prize for Prettiest Broadway Market Stall, the Meringue Girls stall has been going for a few years now.
 Pick up some rainbow “unicorn poo” or one of their large flavoured meringues.
 Check out their cook books while you are browsing – I have both and I love their creative recipe suggestions.

 Artisan Foods do an amazing gluten free chocolate and raspberry torte (best to buy a big one…I worry about cross-contamination with some of the presliced pieces).
 If you are looking for cake-for-one, they do individually wrapped pieces of chocolate mandarin loaf, packed with chunks of real orange and dark chocolate drops.

 A 2017 addition to the market, to be found in the schoolyard part of Broadway Market.
 This stall often has lots of gluten free options (cakes and some savoury treats) and they assured me that their manufacturing processes do not risk cross-contamination.

 Other hot food stalls with good gluten free options include…

 This Persian food stall does a fragrant and delicate Saffron Orange Chicken stew – try it, it’s ace.

 Gluten free bao buns, wahoo!
 Look out for the big “gluten free bao” sign and you’ll be rewarded with spicey pork confit or goats cheese and caramelised onion gluten free buns.
-This stall isn’t always at the market, but when it is it usually pops up in the Old School Yard part of the market or in Netil Market.
+This stall isn’t always at the market, but when it is it usually pops up in the school yard part of the market or in Netil Market along the road.